 Comotomo Natural Feel Baby Bottle

 Though this bottle is not designed especially for treating reflux, it does contain dual anti-colic vents that stop air from getting into the bottle.
 The nipple is designed in a way that closely mimics the feel of breastfeeding (side note: breastfeeding has a ton of benefits!), with a naturally wide shape.
-This makes it perfect for mothers who are stopping their breastfeeding journey and want to reduce the risk of their little one rejecting their bottle.
+This makes it perfect for mothers who are stopping their breastfeeding journey and want to reduce the risk of their little ones rejecting their bottles.

 The Comotomo Natural Feel Baby Bottle is also designed with convenience in mind.
 It is ultra-wide and rounded, letting you clean it without a brush.
 It is also made of BPA-free silicone, which is safe to use and clean in dishwashers, microwaves, boiling water, and sterilizers.
 The rounded size also encourages your little one to grip the bottle with their hands.